 To ensure successful operation, the NAS should meet the following prerequisites:

-- The NAS must not be turned off or put into standby mode at any time, as long as there is a MailStore Server service accessing the database on the NAS.
-Otherwise database corruption may occur, which can lead to loss of data.
+- The NAS must not be turned off, disconnected or put into standby mode at any time, as long as there is a MailStore Server service accessing the data on the NAS.
+Otherwise, data corruption may occur, which can lead to irreparable loss of data.

 - When moving an existing MailStore database, the available disk space should be twice the size of the current archive.